catalinred/catalinred.github.com/_posts/2009-09-24-create-a-cool-wallpaper.markdown

 - design
 ---

-This is my first tutorial for you here at red-team-design.com.
+This is my first tutorial for you here at ~~red-team-design.com~~ catalin.red.
 For my first tutorial I decided to show you how to create a cool neon-effect wallpaper  in just couple steps using Adobe Photoshop and a little patience.

 [![](/dist/uploads/2009/09/neon-wallpaper.jpg)](/create-a-cool-wallpaper/)